JuanJ4/Web-Developer-Bootcamp/README.md

 - Selector Exercise
 - jQuery Methods

 ## The Next Section Is Diving In Into Back-End Development Using Node.
 Js, Will Continue to Update This!
-Stay Tuned.

-October 29, 2017